-The effective CAP was found to have the following characteristics: 1) Central office support for community organization; 2) neighborhood centers actively involved in community organizing; 3) neighborhood centers uninvolved in militant activity; and 4) an absence of specific demands on other institutions.
+The effective CAP was found to have the following characteristics (1) central office support for community organization; (2) neighborhood centers actively involved in community organizing; (3) neighborhood centers uninvolved in militant activity; and (4) an absence of specific demands on other institutions.
 Effectiveness is highly related to two critical stages: gaining support of the board and executive director for an emphasis on community action, and developing community organization activities within the neighborhood center.
 (For greater methodological emphasis, see James J. Vanecko, Community Action Goals for Institutional Change.)

-Research, vol. 10, no.3 (1968), 163-169.
+Wall, W. D. "The Future of Educational Research," Educational Research, vol. 10, No. 3 (1968), 163-169.